vivo-ontologies/language-ontology/src/sparql/README.md

 [SPARQL](https://www.w3.org/TR/rdf-sparql-query/) is a W3C standard
 query language for RDF.
-This directory contains useful SPARQL queries for perfoming over the ontology.
+This directory contains useful SPARQL queries for checking the ontology.

 SPARQL can be executed on a triplestore or directly on any OWL file.
 The queries here are all executed on either lang-edit.obo or downstream products in the [ontology](../ontology/) folder.
-We use `robot` as this allows easy execution over any Obo-format or OWL file.

-We break the queries into 3 categories:
+`robot` is used to execute the queries, as this allows easy execution over any Obo-format or OWL file.

 ## Constraint Violation checks